jamcowl/PORTMANTEAU-BOT/README.md

 ## What's in this repo?

-The only thing included here is the core function to generate portmanteaux - the quality control checks (and the dictionaries they use) are kept private to protect the bot from having unsavoury words put in its mouth.
+The only thing included here is the core function to generate portmanteaux - the quality control functions (and the dictionaries they use) are kept private to protect the bot from having unsavoury words put in its mouth.

 ## Why didn't the bot reply to my 2-word comment?

-It must have failed a quality check.
+If it was a 2-word comment with no weird punctuation, it must have failed a quality check.
 Perhaps one of the words in your comment was less than 5 characters.
-Perhaps your comment had a mundane word in it like "thanks" or "please".
+Perhaps your comment had a mundane word in it like "thanks", "please", or it was someone's name.
 Perhaps it contained bad language or produced a portmanteau that did.
-The bot constantly has hundreds of comments to choose from and so vetoes the vast majority of them (see 'Quality controls' below).
+The bot constantly has hundreds of comments to choose from and so vetoes the vast majority of them (see the list of quality controls below).

 ## How does the bot work?